-Updated Procedural Guides for consultation
+Updated Procedural Guides

-New erosion and sediment control online tools for the building and construction sectors
+Erosion and sediment control online tools for the building and construction sectors

 The factsheets and compliance guidelines provide technical advice and mobile user-friendly checklists to prevent sediment leaving building and construction sites and reaching our local waterways, Moreton Bay and the iconic Great Barrier Reef.

-These on-line tools will also reduce sediment sources from urban development entering the waters of the Great Barrier Reef.
+These on-line tools will also assist in reducing sediment sources from urban development entering the waters of the Great Barrier Reef.
 These form part of the actions under the Reef 2050 Long Term Sustainability Plan including the specific requirements, to implement best practice stormwater management (e.g. erosion and sediment control, water sensitive urban design and capture of gross pollutants) for new development in coastal catchments and build capacity for local government and industry to improve water quality management in urban areas.